 • We do not publish press releases verbatim.

-• We give bylines to independent reporters, not PR professionals or partisan operatives.
+• We give news bylines to independent reporters, not PR professionals or politicians.

-• We identify staff and sources or provide a valid reason why a source cannot be named.
+• We identify our sources or provide a valid reason why a source cannot be named.
+Please do not attempt to post anonymously on this site.

 • We are interested in a range of viewpoints on an issue.